sheasyve/SmallTimer/README.md

 # Minimalist Countdown Timer for Linux and Windows.

 This is a minimal countdown timer built with Python and Tkinter.
-Comes with excecutables for windows and linux.
 It counts down to zero from the target value and delivers an alert.
+Excecutable files for Linux and Windows supplied in Release.

 ## How to Run